zbaharyilmaz/hypergames/README.md

 ### Where Gamers Meet!

 HYPERGAMES is an online platform constructed with React, Tailwind CSS and Firebase.
-It allows gamers to browse and buy video games, including both classic and new releases.
-The platform with smooth and responsive user experience guarantees a hassle-free shopping experience on all devices with its seamless navigation and effective search capabilities.
+It allows gamers to buy video games, including both classic and new releases.
+The user can find the price and details of the games on this site with smooth and responsive user experience.

 👉 **Live Demo:** [https://hyper-games.netlify.app/]